Thoronador/morrowtools/readme.md

 ### Prerequisites

-To build these tools from source you need a C++ compiler with support for C++17, CMake 3.8 or later and the zlib library (>=1.2.7). pkg-config is required to make it easier to find compiler options for the installed libraries.
+To build these tools from source you need a C++ compiler with support for C++17, CMake 3.8 or later, the LZ4 library and the zlib library (>=1.2.7). pkg-config is required to make it easier to find compiler options for the installed libraries.
 Additionally, the program uses Catch (C++ Automated Test Cases in Headers) to perform some tests.